Sense and Sensibility (2008 TV series): Filming

 Sense and Sensibility was shot entirely on location within England, mostly in the counties of Berkshire, Surrey, Buckinghamshire, and Devon.
 Filming began in April 2007 and lasted until early June.
 Blackpool Mill, a fifteenth-century cottage in north Devon, was turned into Barton Cottage, the home of the Dashwood girls.
 The art director for the series, James Merifield, had walked past the cottage in 2006 and thought it would be an ideal setting for a film.
 He was later sent back to the cottage by the location manager for Sense and Sensibility, and he decided the place would be right for the production.
 The owners of Blackpool Mill, Sir Hugh and Lady Stucley, were contacted in February 2007 by the BBC who inquired about the possibility of filming there.
 Caroline Gammell from The Daily Telegraph reported that "camera crews, production assistants, directors and actors swarmed over Blackpool Mill, turning the rustic four-bedroom home into the romantic hub of Jane Austen's novel.
 Set designers took the cottage more firmly into the 19th century, adding a porch at the front as well as dormer windows, fake shutters and an extra chimney."
 The interior of the cottage was "a little scruffy" for Mrs Dashwood's status, so scenes featuring the inside of the cottage were filmed in a studio.
 Filming took place at the cottage over eight days in May.

-Wakefield revealed that it rained constantly during filming, often soaking the cast and crew.
-However, the bad weather led to Davies writing in a scene featuring Edward in a wet shirt chopping logs in the rain, which rivalled the famous lake scene in Pride and Prejudice.
+Wakefield said that it rained constantly during filming, often soaking the cast and crew.
+The bad weather led to Davies writing in a scene featuring Edward in a wet shirt chopping logs in the rain, which rivalled the lake scene in Pride and Prejudice.
 Cooper told The Birmingham Post's Georgina Rodgers that the bad weather affected his first scene, in which Willoughby carries an injured Marianne home.
-He explained that the scene was shot on a vertical slope with a rain machine, as the natural rain does not show up on camera.
+He said that the scene was shot on a vertical slope with a rain machine, as the natural rain does not show up on camera.
 His cloak also kept getting caught under his foot, which made picking up Wakefield even harder.
 Cooper added, "I couldn't move and I just kept falling head over heels."
 Wrotham Park served as the exterior to Norland, the Dashwood family's home.
 Ham House in Richmond was used for Norland's interior shots, while the grounds were used for exterior scenes.
 The National Trust was asked not to cut the grass for several weeks before filming began.
 Ham House also doubled for Cleveland.
 Loseley Park was chosen for the exterior shots of Sir John Middleton's home, Barton Park.
 The library doubled for Colonel Brandon's own, while the entrance was used for scenes featuring a gathering of guests for a day out.
 The Oak Room was also used for the scenes involving Marianne, after she falls sick.
 Other filming locations included Dorney Court, Hall Barn, Lincoln's Inn and Clovelly Pier.